Allan-pixe/Cluster_Analysis/README.md

 # Cluster_Analysis
-Cluster analysis for products sold
+R code for Cluster Analysis- for example, can use code for cluster analysis of products sold.